In the plugins array of your Payload Config, call the plugin with:

 Note that the fields in overrides take a function that receives the default fields and returns an array of fields.
 This allows you to add fields to the collection.

 The plugin requires access control functions in order to restrict permissions to certain collections or fields.
-You can override these functions by providing your own in the access option.
+You must provide these functions in the access option.

 Option | Type | Description |